 Tokyo is a lot like controlled chaos.
 There are over 22 million Japanese that use the subway system daily in the city.
 With this many people one would think it is chaoitc, but amazingly it is quite the opposite.
 Everybody walks in straight lines, there are designated areas to stand when the train arrives so you don't block the people exiting, using cell phones on a subway is a no-no, you could search all day and not find a piece of litter, and the trains arrive and depart on time to the second (By the way, Vietnam is the exact opposite fo this).
-You could spend hours if not days in Tokyo underground shopping, eating, drinking and never see the light of day.
+You could spend hours if not days in Tokyo underground shopping, eating, drinking and never see

 I'd like to say we did a lot of sightseeing in Tokyo, but to be honest, we mostly saw whatever was next to the restaurant that we wanted to go to.
 Tsukiji fish market is the largest fish market in the world.
 There is a lot of fish in that place.
 But most importantly there are city blocks that are more or less all sushi restaurants.
 We almost missed our flight out of Tokyo because we wanted to hit one more lunch in Tsukiji before our flight!